-*For a dairy free / vegan option – use olive oil or coconut oil in place of the butter.
+*You can also use olive oil in place of the butter.

 **If you are like me and can't find dairy free sour cream in your local stores, make your own instead!
 I love this cashew sour cream recipe from Oh She Glows.
 If you are using the cashew sour cream, be sure to plan ahead to allow time for the cashews to soak AND for the finished cream to chill / thicken up in the fridge before using in this dish.

 Adapted from Taste of Home